Vehicle Winterization and Storage: 6 Tips for Better Protection During the Winter

 6 Tips For Successful Winter Vehicle Storage:

-It is always a good idea to wash the exterior of a vehicle before it is stored for an extended period of time.
+It is always a good idea to wash the exterior of a vehicle before it is stored for an extended period.
 Giving your vehicle a good bath will remove dirt and grime from the vehicle’s paint, glass and other components.
 Make sure when washing an automobile or another complex vehicle to thoroughly clean the undercarriage and other hard-to-reach places.

-While waxing and polishing might not be necessary for placing a bicycle or a food truck in long-term storage, you may want to take those extra steps with a hotrod or motorcycle winter storage.
-In addition, whether it’s the interior of a car or the storage compartment on your jet ski, it’s important to clean and declutter your vehicle’s interior.
-This step is especially important for winter car storage, as it will decrease the chance of animal damage.
+While waxing and polishing might not be necessary for placing a bicycle in long-term storage, you may want to take those extra steps with a motorcycle.
+In addition, whether it’s the interior of a car or an RV or boat, it’s important to clean and declutter your vehicle’s interior.

 1. Effectively erase food spills with a deep clean